JugueDev/code-pipeline-with-cdk-example/README.md

 ```
 # Clone or copy the content of this repo

-# Create a connection with Codestar and github
+# Create a connection with Codestar and github (It has to be authorized JUST to the right repository)

 # Modify the ARN of the newly created Codestar Connection